moubi/blog/content/blog/hello-world/index.md

 ---
 title: Hello World
 date: "2020-06-04"
 description: "Blog about React, Javascript and Front-end.
-My perspective on common challenges as a web developer."
+My perspective on common web dev challenges."
 hackerNewsId: ""
 ---

-I need a space to store my experience and knowledge that could refer myself and others to when necessary.
-So this blog was born.
+I need a space to store observations and knowledge that could refer myself and others to when necessary.
+This is how the blog was born.

 ## Why
 Because if you don't write it, it will be lost.
-Talking with paper helps better understand things you believe are clear, but you don't actually know very well.
-And at the end it is a good way to contribute value to the community.
+Talking with paper helps better understand topics you believe are clear, but you don't actually know very well.
+And at the end it is a good way to contribute value.

 ## Another React/Javascript blog?
 Using React and Javascript on a daily basis is with no doubt enjoyable process that I never regret about.
 But like any other programming language it often challenges you with the following: